ThatzOkay/837_15093_pico/README.md

 This is the best option.
 But this can now be easily changes / fixed through the cli.

 ## Serial
 Using the cli you can enable serial.
 This uses pico's uart 0 and 1.
-You can change to pins and baud rate through the cli.
+You can change to pins and baud rate through the cli.<br>
+This is handy for when you want to directly hook up the pico to a serial port on your computer.<br>
+While testing I have used a Keystudio RS232 TO  TTL adapter hooked up to an Ugreen USB to RS232 cable.<br>
+This has been working without issues